 - The breadth, clarity, and expansiveness instilled by the practice of Metta provide a strong, stable basis for the cultivation of insight.

-- Practising Metta ripens the accumulated merit acquired through past good deeds such as the practice of generosity, virtue, etc. Since Metta liberates the mind from the bondage of hatred and anger, selfishness and greed, it constitutes a state of liberation.
+- Practising Metta ripens the accumulated merit acquired through past good deeds such as the practice of generosity and virtue.
+Since Metta liberates the mind from the bondage of hatred and anger, selfishness and greed, it constitutes a state peace and bliss.